Welcome to Beach Retreat

 There are world class wines on display and these are some of our favourites.
 Most of our descriptions will be described as stunning, superb, excellent, wonderful, etc. That is because there are really no bad things to say about South African wines!

+We love this place!
+It's a picturesque 300 year old farm in the Franschhoek Valley known for its award-winning wines, farm-to-table cuisine, fresh produce, and rare natural beauty.
 This is a beautiful property and gardens, great wines, and watch out for the lunches in the main restaurant.
 Legendary!

 This is a hop-on hop-off tour and a great way to explore the Franschhoek Valley, passing by some stunning scenery, taking you through the heart of the Franschhoek Valley.